Cowie22/frontend-interview/README.md

-# Stride Onsite FE Interview Prompt
+# Andy's Onsite FE Interview Prompt

 ## Overview
 Render park information returned from an API and filter the display based on park properties.